facelessuser/backrefs/docs/src/markdown/usage.md

     'foo bar => BAR FOO'
     ```

 2. The second enhancement that Backrefs adds is the ability to use format string alignment features.
-Here we center the
+In the following
-  replacement, padding it out to 8 characters using `|` for the padding.
-We also use casing references (`\C...\E`) to
+  example, we center the replacement and pad it out to 8 characters using `|` for the padding.
+We also use casing
-  capitalize the replacement group.
+  references (`\C...\E`) to capitalize the replacement group.

     ```pycon3
     >>> bregex.subf(r'(test)', r'\C{0:|^8}\E', 'test')